Igalia/webkit-container-sdk/README.md

-NOTE: wkdev-create will auto-detect the whole environment: X11, Wayland, PulseAudio, etc. and eventually needs 'root' permissions on the 'host' system to perform first-time-run-only initializations (such as allowing GPU profiiling, by modifying root-owned config files, etc.)
+NOTE: wkdev-create will auto-detect the whole environment: X11, Wayland, PulseAudio, etc. and eventually needs 'root' permissions on the 'host' system to perform first-time-run-only initializations (such as allowing GPU profiling, by modifying root-owned config files, etc.)

 3. Enter the new 'wkdev' container